markrebec/gisture/README.md

 end
 ```

+Most of the options are self explanatory or easily explained in their associated comments above.
+The one that's worth elaborating on is `config.owners`.
+Setting this option to a symbol, string or array enables whitelisting by owner(s) and will force gisture to only allow running gists or files from repos owned by these whitelisted owners.
+If you enable whitelisting and try to run a gist or file owned by a user/org not included in the whitelist, gisture will raise an exception and let you know.

 ## Usage

+### Gists
 There are a couple ways to load and run a gist.
 You can use the `Gisture::Gist` class directly, or use shortcut methods directly on the `Gisture` module.
 The only required argument is the ID of the gist with which you'd like to work.

 ```ruby